hile/ssh-assets/README.md

 the SSH agent based on asset configuration files, and can detect loaded keys based on the key hash to avoid reloading existing keys.

+This library can:

+- load SSH key details from various key formats to get key hashes, comments and other key details
+- detect keys loaded to the SSH agent by key hash instead of filename
+- define known SSH keys from multiple locations (project specific folders, shared team folders) with options to name and autoload the key with the module
+- load and unload keys to the agent based on custom configuration file, without asking key password if the key was already loaded

 ## SSH assets configuration file

 This module uses configuration file `~/.ssh/assets.yml` to define paths to the